CMU:DIY x Barod

 CMU:DIY presents a series of workshops as part of Swn’s Barod programme

-In 2017 the team behind Cardiff’s Swn festival are launching Barod, a new training, advice and practical support platform for musicians in Wales.
+This year the team behind Cardiff’s Swn festival is presenting Barod, a new training, advice and practical support platform for musicians in Wales.

-As part of the launch programme CMU:DIY is presenting a series of workshops aimed at artists based on the acclaimed ‘How The Music Business Works’ seminars run by CMU Insights.
+As part of Barod, CMU:DIY is presenting a series of workshops aimed at artists based on the acclaimed ‘How The Music Business Works’ seminars run by CMU Insights.

 HOW THE MUSIC BUSINESS WORKS – FOR ARTISTS